2019 El Paso Walmart shooting: United States

 U.S. Representative Veronica Escobar, who represents El Paso in Congress, brought a town hall meeting in the city to an early close following the shooting.
 Escobar later said there was also a hate epidemic, with domestic terrorism resulting from the dehumanization of others.
 Texas Senator Ted Cruz issued a written statement deploring "this unspeakable evil."
 Beto O'Rourke, a native of El Paso who represented the city in Congress from 2013 to 2019, said he was "incredibly saddened" but that "The [El Paso] community is going to stay together.
 Everyone's resolved to make sure this doesn't continue to happen in this country."
 Texas Governor Greg Abbott called the shooting "a heinous and senseless act of violence".
 Texas Senator John Cornyn said that gun violence would not be solved by focusing on law-abiding citizens.
 Texas Lt.
 Governor Dan Patrick said violent video games were partly to blame.

 Members of the Democratic Party criticized Trump's anti-immigrant rhetoric in the wake of the shooting, including congresswoman Escobar and 2020 presidential candidates O'Rourke, Cory Booker, and Joe Biden.
 Other 2020 candidates called for political action to eliminate gun violence, including Booker, Pete Buttigieg, Bernie Sanders, Elizabeth Warren, and Andrew Yang.
 The incident also caused many celebrities and media figures to debate gun rights within the United States, with some condemning the perceived inaction of many political figures in stopping the large number of mass shootings in the country.
-That same evening, Moms Demand Action, which had a convention that weekend in Washington, DC, led a march and vigil outside the White House in support of gun control in the United States and the ban of assault weapons.
+That same evening, Moms Demand Action, which had a convention that weekend in Washington, D.C., led a march and vigil outside the White House in support of gun control in the United States and the ban of assault weapons.

 The day after the shooting, some prominent Republicans, including Texas Land Commissioner George P. Bush, also spoke of the need to combat white-supremacist terrorism.
 Texas senator Ted Cruz decried the shooting as a "heinous act of terrorism and white supremacy".
 On Twitter, Deputy Attorney General Rod Rosenstein classified the attack as "white terrorism".
 Many Latinos interviewed by The New York Times said they felt disturbed at becoming targets of white-nationalist violence.